 This course will help students better understand global health systems comparatively.
-It is a highly interactive graduate level course that examines the global lens of public health systems; - focusing on the differences and similarities between various public health systems.
+It is a highly interactive graduate level course that examines the global lens of public health systems.
 Students will examine health systems challenges that prevent delivery of optimal health care (especially in the developing world); and systematic approaches utilized to promote health equity nationally and globally.
 Case studies of various global health and healthcare systems will be examined and analyzed, in order to give students a better understanding of the uniqueness, as well as the similarities between global health systems.
 Students will also study in an engaging and interactive learning environment that will help promote and give students the opportunity to investigate individually or in group format for class projects and powerpoint presentations.
-Finally, this course will involve intensive readings, discussions of class readings, critique, critical thinking, problem solving, theoretical analyses, research, and possible solutions to the issues of global health systems.
-Prerequisite: Admission to the MPH program or Permission by the Program Director.
+Finally, this course will involve intensive readings, discussions of class readings, critique, critical thinking, problem solving, theoretical analyses, research, and possible solutions to the issues of global health systems.Prerequisite: Admission to the MPH program or Permission by the Program Director.
 (GR)